 A Steady, Consistent Approach Works Best for Biopharma Annual Planning

-My Apple watch helps me stay consistent.
+A fitness tracker helps us stay consistent.
 It removes the peaks and valleys of either doing too much or too little, making the exercise process more enjoyable and the results more long-lasting.
 The same principles can be applied to our work.

 #1.
 Set Clear, Achievable Goals